GalenScott/Writing-Portfolio/samples/README.md

 - Process Documentation
 - Onboarding or training materials

-[!TIP] Each example demonstrates best practices in clarity, structure, and technical accuracy.
+Each example demonstrates best practices in clarity, structure, and technical accuracy.</B>

----

-## 📁 Repository Structure